FomTarro/skeletom-net/src/pages/blogs/ten.important.games.2025.md

 ## Sly 2: Band of Thieves (PS2, 2004)

 While the original "*Sly Cooper*" was a relatively standard early-2000s mascot-platformer fare, "*Sly 2*" elevated the franchise into a family-friendly crime drama.
 There are stakes, emotional and otherwise.
-The gameplay completely opens up, You can finally play as Sly's partners, and they're great.
+The gameplay completely opens up; you can finally play as Sly's partners, and they're great.
 They make each chapter's heist really feel like a concerted team effort, rather than just something that happens as a result of completeing enough platforming levels.

 In all likelihood, *"Sly 2* is responsible for my keen interest in "*Lupin the 3rd*" later in life.
-I genuinely think the Venn Diagram of *"Sly Cooper"/"Lupin the 3rd"/"[Metal Gear Solid](#metal-gear-solid-3-snake-eater-ps2-2004)"*
+I genuinely think the Venn Diagram of *"Sly Cooper"/"Lupin the 3rd"/"[Metal Gear Solid](#metal-gear-solid-3-snake-eater-ps2-2004)"* is close to a single circle.

 This game has exceptionally strong voice acting and writing for what it was.
 I firmly believe that the way that each chapter of the game [starts with a character profile about that chapter's boss](https://www.youtube.com/watch?v=XdPp8RZg31A), almost always told through a retrospective, heavily influenced my tastes in character and world-building.
 It's such an iconic narrative style.